cse481wi19/team6/README.md

 For more details, check out [ObjectDetector::visualizeBoundingBox](perception/src/object_detector.cpp#L159).

 #### - the [Object Detection Node](perception/src/object_detection.cpp):
-A Node that utilizes the Object Detector class.
+A constantly running Node that utilizes the Object Detector class.
-Take `/cloud_in` as the input point cloud topic and set Object Detector's output topic to the `/object_markers`.
+Takes `/cloud_in` as the input point cloud topic and sets Object Detector's output topic to the `/object_markers`.

 ### [Arm Motion Planning]:
 ...